nate-walter/Diabetic-Retinopathy-Classifying-Neural-Network/README.md

 ## For Further Information

-You're encouraged to see the Google Colab Notebook above (Resnet-Gamma., as well as the presentation
+You're encouraged to see the Google Colab Notebook above (Resnet_Gamma.ipynb), as well as the presentation

 To see in depth plans for the app and the oDocs Adapter check out: